 Sixth Form students have many opportunities to take on positions of leadership and responsibility within the school and Sixth Form.
 The most significant of this is the Sixth Form Committee, a vital part in the student leadership in the school.
 Positions on the Committee are for Year 13 students and are decided after a formal interview procedure in the May of Year 12.
 Committee members have specific leadership responsibilities and receive a day’s training before embarking on that role.

-The OUTSET programme allows students to work in the local community, developing a range of experiences and skills of great use when applying for university or a job.
+The NHS Volunteering Scheme programme allows students to work in the local community, developing a range of experiences and skills of great use when applying for university or a job.
 All Sixth Formers also complete a week of Work Experience in the summer term of Year 12, support is provided to help get this organised.

 There are opportunities for Sixth Form students to mentor pupils in the main school and also help lower school pupils with reading.
 Links are maintained with the school’s House system too.
 The House Drama Festival gives Year 12 students the chance to lead and direct lower school pupils in their House play and compete for the prestigious Shippam Trophy.